Judge rules teen charged in death can be prosecuted as adult

 The Kennebec Journal reports District Court Judge Andrew Benson issued the ruling, which was released Monday.

-The boy’s attorney called the decision “tremendously unfortunate” and said the 16-year-old should stay at Long Creek until he’s 21.
+The boy’s attorney called the decision “tremendously unfortunate” and said the 16-year-old should stay at Maine’s youth prison, the Long Creek Youth Development Center, until he’s 21.

 The boy, who was 15 at the time, and the woman’s son are charged with murder and conspiracy to commit murder in the April 2018 death of 47-year-old Kimberly Mironovas (mih-RON’-uh-vus).

 A judge could decide next month whether to try Mironovas’ son as an adult.
-A third teen pleaded guilty to conspiracy to commit murder and has been committed to long Creek until he is 21.
+A third teen pleaded guilty to conspiracy to commit murder and has been committed to youth prison until he is 21.

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)